francisconunesnavarro/devcase-streaming/README.md

 + the total number of shows released in the past 3 years (for any type of event)
 + for how long the 3 streams were consumed, in milliseconds

 The data collected should be then printed on standard output or on a file or returned via an HTTP GET request.
+You have freedom on choosing the output format, as long as it can be easily interpreted by another program **and humans**.
 This is up to you to decide.

 <details>